What is it?

 • Medium and larger dogs typically improve with surgery, to facilitate the stability of the joint.

 • Smaller dogs and cats are typically treated with medical therapy.

 • However, there are several techniques for improving the stability of the knee overall, including various forms of surgery and physical therapy with restricted exercise.

 What follow up care is needed?

-• The incision will be regularly checked for redness, discharge, or swelling
+• The incision must be regularly checked for redness, discharge, or swelling.

-• Physical rehabilitation at home prior to recovery has often proved beneficial
+• Physical rehabilitation at home prior to recovery have often proved beneficial.